Workspace Security

 The sandbox enforces filesystem rules:

-- Allow write: Session directory + optionally the user's workspace
+- Allowed: Writing to session directory + optionally your workspace

 Layer 3: System Prompt Boundaries